ADubhlaoich/adubhlaoich.ie/content/post/dj-guidelines.md

 If this sounds like “You play for the room”, that’s because it’s supposed to.
 Ultimately, social dancing is meant to be a social activity.
 It’s not a competition or performance - people are there to enjoy dancing with each other.

-As the DJ, you are the person who can at any given time decide how many people in the room get to enjoy dancing.
+As the DJ, you are the person who can decide how many people in the room get to enjoy dancing.
 You don’t just control the music that is playing, you also control the silence in between.
 When you play for a jam, you’re choosing not to play for the people who don’t want to jam.

 When you play the music for a solo routine, you are also choosing not to play for the people who can’t dance that routine.
 Every song you choose for your set has some measurable consequence to somebody in the room.

 It’s impossible to be a perfect DJ.
-Even if most of your set is amazing, someone still didn’t have a good night - and that might not be your fault.
-They might have been caught up in their head over some class material, or were too tired from work to really work up the energy needed to dance.
+Even if most of your set is amazing, someone still might have a bad night - and that might not be your fault.
+They could have been caught up in their head over some class material, or were too tired from work to really work up the energy needed to dance.

 A large part of reading the room is learning and understanding what you can and cannot control, and asking yourself where you can make improvements.
 A lot of people find jams exciting, but as a small politeness - you could ask if the person receiving a jam wanted one in the first place.